-One of the pillars of success for today’s network marketers and direct sellers is to start building their own following using social media.
+One of the pillars of success for today's network marketers and direct sellers is to start building a following social media for network marketing.

 So if you're posting updates to Facebook and hoping—fingers-crossed—that somebody actually sees them (and wants to sign up or join your deal), then this post is for you.

 Because I'm about to show you how you can quickly build an audience of hot, pre-qualified prospects, in a predictable way, that you can actually control.